Puzzle Bobble 2: Commercial

-In Japan, Game Machine listed Puzzle Bobble 2 on their 15 October 1995 issue as being the fourth most-successful arcade game of the month.
-Game Machine also listed Puzzle Bobble 2X on their 1 February 1996 issue as being the ninth most-successful arcade game of the month.
+In Japan, Game Machine listed Puzzle Bobble 2 as the fourth most successful arcade game of October 1995.
+The magazine later listed Puzzle Bobble 2X as the ninth most successful arcade game of January 1996.

 In the United Kingdom, it was among the nineteen best-selling PlayStation games of 1996, according to HMV.

 Critical

 A Next Generation critic gave the game a rave review, calling it "One of the most addictive puzzle games in the arcades right now".
 He praised the challenging gameplay and the "fascinating" trick of bouncing bubbles off the walls to ricochet into the right spot, and concluded, "It's fast, fun, and because of the title's bright, innocent looks and unpretentious simplicity, it's almost unfair."

 A brief review of the PlayStation version in Next Generation said it was "sure to please, especially in two-player mode."
 The four reviewers of Electronic Gaming Monthly applauded the game for its addictive puzzle play, its large amount of content, the usage of tricky bank shots in addition to the color-matching traditional to action puzzlers, and the fierce competitiveness of the two-player mode.
 Rad Automatic also commented positively on these aspects in Sega Saturn Magazine, and said that though the game is best with two players, the single-player Puzzle Mode makes the game worth buying even for those who have no one to play with.
 Echoing Next Generation, he remarked that "whilst Bust-a-Move 2 maintains the sweet harmless exterior of a sherbert bonbon, inside beats the addictive heart of a malteser."

 Electronic Gaming Monthly named the Saturn and PlayStation versions a runner-up for Puzzle Game of the Year (behind Tetris Attack).
 It was also a finalist for the Computer Game Developers Conference's 1996 "Best Trivia or Puzzle Game" Spotlight Award, but lost the prize to You Don't Know Jack XL.
-In 1996, GamesMaster ranked the game 20th on their "Top 100 Games of All Time."
+In 1996, GamesMaster ranked the game 20th on their list of the "Top 100 Games of All Time".

 In PC Zone, Charlie Brooker called the Windows version a bad conversion with slowdowns, clunky animation, jerky aiming and blurry high resolution.
 He recommended buying the Game Boy version instead.